Educating K-12 students to lead

 - Grow as confident citizens who can read and analyze information, think critically, communicate, collaborate, lead, solve problems, and make decisions.

 - Understand how their governments and communities work.

 - Gain essential knowledge for academic success, including graduation requirements Civics & Economics and American History.

 Giving Charlotte's students an advantage

-GenerationNation builds civic literacy and leadership from an early age through programs including K-12 civic education, Youth Leadership Alliance, Youth CLT, Kids Voting, Youth Civics and Youth Voice.
+GenerationNation builds civic literacy and leadership from an early age through programs including K-12 civic education, Charlotte-Mecklenburg Youth Council, Youth Civics, Kids Voting, Youth Voice, and other initiatives.

-How can you and your organization help to give students the advantage of civic literacy?
+How can you and your organization help to give students the advantage of civic literacy and leadership?

 We’re educating students and building leaders – and there’s still work to be done.
 Your financial and volunteer investment provides current programs, builds capacity and fuels growth to meet the needs of schools, students and the Charlotte area.

 - Volunteer.
 Donate your time to help us to educate students and build young civic leaders, join a committee or serve on the Board.
 Over 500 volunteers contribute 5,000 hours annually.